nkitsaini/visor/README.md

 Features:
 - No external dependencies
+- Each process is executed in it's own process group, which makes it easier to execute and kill shell commands.
 - Minimal, if you don't want to install you can just copy/paste the [code](https://github.com/nkitsaini/visor/blob/main/visor/visor.py).
 - Supports logging